Home

 Most corn used in animal feeds is genetically modified.
 Some manufacturers use rendered animal fats to provide fat content to chicken feeds.
 Without preservatives this fat can become rancid and actually be a toxic addition to chicken diets.
 If you are eating meat or eggs from your chickens you are in this food chain.

 Chickens that are allowed to free range, having access to natural grasses, seeds, bugs, get plenty of exercise as well as a more natural chicken diet added to feed.
 Fresh air and sunshine are important as well.
-If you have a question you would like answered click here.
+If you have a question you would like answered click here or type your question below

 Chicken Disease Questions